boycce/monastery/docs/readme.md

 * Custom error messages can be defined in your model definition
 * Normalised error responses ready for client consumption
 * Automatic mongodb index setup
+* CRUD operations can accept bracket (multipart/form-data) and dot notation data formats, you can also mix these together

 ## Install